-Students become familiar with the unique clinical and theoretical features that characterize the field of Chinese herbology.
-Subjects include botanical and pharmacological taxonomy and nomenclature, introduction to traditional Chinese analysis of herb function, comparative methods of dose delivery, and an introduction to phytochemistry.
+Students become familiar with the unique clinical and theoretical features that characterize the field of Chinese herbal medicine.
+Emphasis will be placed on botanical and pharmacological taxonomy and nomenclature, with a brief introduction to traditional Chinese analysis of herb function.

-ACH3010 Introduction to the Chinese Language
+ACH3010 Introduction to Chinese Language

-Students learn to use the dictionary, to count, to speak simple phrases, to recognize characters for numbers, and to recognize basic Chinese medical vocabulary.
+Students learn to use the dictionary, to count, to speak simple phrases, to recognize characters for numbers and to recognize basic Chinese medical vocabulary.
 The tones and pronunciation of spoken Chinese and the formation of written characters are introduced.

-AHB4021 Materia Medica 1
+AHB4021 Materia Medica I